FelixSchladt/OxideWM/man/src/config.1.md

 : Change the current workspace

 MoveToWorkspace **args** [WORKSPACE_ARGS]
-: Move the focused window to a different workspace
+: Move the used window to a different workspace

 MoveToWorkspaceAndFollow **args** [WORKSPACE_ARGS]
 : Move the focused window to and select a different workspace